Caminare/caminare/README.md

 </div>

 - 🔭 I’m currently working on .NET/Angular/SQL stack
-- 🌱 I’m currently learning Go Lang
+- 🌱 I’m currently learning Go Lang and Crypto
+- 💬 Ask me about .NET/Angular

 <!--
 **Caminare/caminare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.